 Roman Reigns vs. Triple H

 WrestleMania XXXII centered around the WWE World Championship match.
-Months earlier at the Royal Rumble, WWE Hall of Famer Triple H appeared as a surprise entrant and took the title from Roman Reigns.
-At WrestleMania, The Big Dog regained the gold from his hated rival.
+Months earlier at the Royal Rumble, WWE Hall of Famer Triple H appeared as the surprise final entrant and was able to steal the title from Roman Reigns.
+Months later at WrestleMania, The Big Dog regained the gold from his hated rival.

 Bret Hart vs. Yokozuna